ilyak/libxm/README.md

 # libxm 2.0 (beta)

-Libxm is a C/C++ library that provides routines for efficient operations (e.g., contractions) on very large (terabytes in size) disk-based block-tensors on multi-core CPUs, GPUs, and various floating point accelerators.
+Libxm is a C/C++ library that provides routines for efficient operations (e.g., contractions) on very large (terabytes in size) disk-based block-tensors.

-With libxm tensors can be stored on hard disks which allow virtually unlimited data size.
+With libxm tensors can be stored on hard disks which allows for virtually unlimited data size.
 Data are asynchronously prefetched to main memory for fast access.
-Tensor contractions are reformulated as multiplications of big matrices done in batches.
+Tensor contractions are reformulated as multiplications of matrices done in batches.
 Tensor block-level symmetry and sparsity is used to decrease storage and computational requirements.
-Computations can be accelerated using multiple GPUs or other accelerators like Intel Xeon Phi.
-For very large problems libxm shows considerable speedups compared to similar tensor contraction codes.
 Libxm supports single and double precision scalar and complex numbers.

 ### Reference